- Having difficulties with sharing is a part of every child’s developmental process.

 Having difficulties for sharing is part of every kid’s developmental process.
-In fact, the word “mine” is one of the firsts words to come out of a toddler’s mouth.
-During your kid’s second and third year, he will experience going from oneness to separateness, so you’ll start noticing comments like “This is mine!”, “I can do it myself”, etc. This is due to his growing awareness.
+In fact, the word “mine” is one of the first words to come out of a toddler’s mouth.
+During your kid’s second and third year, they will experience going from oneness to separateness, so you’ll start noticing comments like “This is mine!”, “I can do it myself”, etc. This is due to their growing self-awareness.
 So, don’t worry, there are a lot of ways you can help your child understand the concept of sharing.
 Keep reading to learn more!

 Sharing is caring?